 Provide the legal name of the person, firm, public organization, or any other entity that operates the facility described in this NOI.
 An operator of a facility is the legal entity that controls the operation of the facility.
-Refer to Appendix A of the permit for the definition of "operator".
+Refer to Appendix A of the permit for the definition of codes that describe these other industrial activities. "operator".
 Provide the operator's mailing address, phone number, and e-mail.
 Correspondence for the NOI will be sent to this address.
 Also provide the name and title for the operator point of contact (note that the point of contact name may be the same as the operator name).